meetdave3/smart-mobility-hackathon/README.md

 - Direction of sun shine (if skies are clear?)
 - Wind speed (if weather was stormy?)
 - Weather data at time of accident (if it can be possibly retrieved from car sensors?)
+- Car speed at the time of accident (if it can be possibly retrieved from car sensors?)